 5 Top Expensive Women’s Perfumes That Are Worth It

 Imitation perfumes tend to be cheaper to produce because they replicate mainly the top notes of a fragrance.
-Try comparing a fake with the real thing after 3-6 hours, and the cheap perfume may smell bad or have no smell at all.
+Try comparing a fake with the real thing after three to six hours, and you may the answer to the question why is perfume is so expensive.

 Similarly, cheaper perfumes that aren’t fake may have only a single note or top note.
 If they do have medium or base notes, they won’t be as pleasant or as sophisticated as the more expensive fragrances.
 Common base notes in more expensive fragrances include patchouli, vanilla, sandalwood or musk which gives perfume its lasting impression.